 Number of disabled people globally

-- There are 220 million youth with disabilities (aged 15-24) worldwide and nearly 80 per cent live in developing countries.
-Source: HIV/AIDS and people with disability, Nora Groce, 2003
+- There are 220 million youths with disabilities (aged 15-24) worldwide and nearly 80 per cent live in developing countries.

 - Over 40% of railways stations in Great Britain do not have step-free access.